-In December, wildfires hit California, damaging hundreds of thousands of acres of lemons.
+In December, wildfires hit California.
+The fires damaged hundreds of thousands of acres of lemons.
 If anyone asks you why lemonade seems to be more expensive than usual, you'll be able to tell them why.

 -Hayden Field

 Quick Quiz